People

 Research interests

-Key words: group theory
+Key words: finite automata

 Open to supervise

-Key words: teaching
+Key words: learning

 Machine learning in mathematics; reinforcement learning applied to knot theory